async-labs/builderbook/README.md

 We built this app for developers who want to:

 - Write and sell technical books about programming or web/app development
-- Create an open source project website to publish documentation, tutorials, and blog posts
+- Create a personal website or open-source project website to publish documentation, tutorials, and blog posts
 - Learn how to code and build web their own web apps (see our [book](https://builderbook.org))

 Check out the [live product](https://builderbook.org/books).